The purpose of this article is to:

 The brown bear differs from the black bear – not necessarily by his size because there are comparable sub-species (not all have the size of a dinosaur of the Kodiak bear), not by his color because there are black bears who are lighter and brown bears who are darker – but by morphological differences.

 The black bear has a rump higher than the shoulders and has a straight nose.
 The brown bear (or Grizzly) has the shoulders higher and a curved nose.
 Overall the brown bear is larger.

 Now that you know who is charging you at full speed.
 What to do?

 Accidents with black bears, moreover fatal, are exceptional.
 Quebec has identified two in 50 years.
 They are usually charging as a bluff.
 But if it happens, it is advisable to defend yourself because the black bear although smaller (70-150 kg) and more apprehensive than the grizzly or the polar bear, has a Herculean strength compare to you, but he doesn’t necessarily know it.

-- Advice: Scream with the most virile way that you can and shake the arms in the air for you to look bigger.
+- Advice: Scream in the most virile way that you can and shake the arms in the air for you to look bigger.
 If he is not running away, defend yourself.
 Show him that you are the stupidest and the strongest of the two.
-A good load of bear pepper spray or a hit with a stick on his snout, and everything should be back in order (apart from a big fright).
+A good load of bear pepper spray or a hit with a stick on his snout and everything should be back in order (apart from a big fright).